2023 Solar Incentives Guide for Swampscott, MA - Tax Credits & Rebates

 Source: https://www.dsireusa.org/

-• Solar Renewable Energy Certificate (SREC): In most cases, solar systems that produce over a threshold (generally small) amount of electricity qualify for SRECs or other similar performance-based incentives.
-SRECs and similar incentives are typically provided at the state level.
-SRECs can be sold to your utility company or another buyer, and generally the money you make is normally considered part of your taxable income.
+• Solar Renewable Energy Certificate (SREC): In general, solar systems that produce over a specific (generally small) amount of electricity qualify for SRECs or other similar performance-based incentives.
+SRECs and similar incentives are typically given at the state level.
+When you receive an SREC, you can sell it to your utility company or another buyer, and the money you receive is normally considered part of your taxable income.

 Best Regional Coverage